 Ms. Harden and Messrs.
-Knopper, Rossman, Frankenberg, Coleman and Spillane served on the company's compensation committee during the last completed fiscal year.
-At the closing of the Telaria Merger on April 1, 2020, Mr. Knopper and Mr. Rossman were appointed to the board of directors and commenced service on the compensation committee, Mr. Spillane ceased serving as a member of the compensation committee and Mr. Coleman resigned as a member of the board of directors and member of the compensation committee.
+Knopper, Rossman, and Frankenberg served on the company's compensation committee during the last completed fiscal year.
 None of the members of the compensation committee is or has at any time been an officer or employee of the company.
-There are no interlocking relationships (and there were no such interlocking relationships during 2020) between our board of directors, executive officers or the compensation committee, on the one hand, and the board of directors, executive officers or the compensation committee of any other company, on the other hand.
+There are no interlocking relationships (and there were no such interlocking relationships during 2021) between our board of directors, executive officers or the compensation committee, on the one hand, and the board of directors, executive officers or the compensation committee of any other company, on the other hand.